HD 146389

-HD 146389 (also known as WASP-38), is a star with a yellow-white hue in the northern constellation of Hercules.
-The star was given the formal name Irena by the International Astronomical Union in January 2020.
-It is invisible to the naked eye with an apparent visual magnitude of 9.4 The star is located at a distance of approximately 446 light years from the Sun based on parallax, but is drifting closer with a radial velocity of −9 km/s.
-The star is known to host one exoplanet, designated WASP-38b or formally named 'Iztok'.
+HD 146389, also known as WASP-38 and named Irena, is a star with a yellow-white hue in the northern constellation of Hercules.
+It is invisible to the naked eye with an apparent visual magnitude of 9.4 The star is located at a distance of approximately 445 light-years from the Sun based on parallax, but is drifting closer with a radial velocity of −9 km/s.
+The star is known to host one exoplanet, designated WASP-38b or formally named Iztok.

+Nomenclature

+The designation HD 146389 comes from the Henry Draper Catalogue, while WASP-38 comes from the Wide Angle Search for Planets.

+This was one of the systems selected to be named in the 2019 NameExoWorlds campaign during the 100th anniversary of the IAU, which assigned each country a star and planet to be named.
+This system was assigned to Slovenia.
+The approved names were Irena for the star and Iztok for the planet, named after characters from the Slovenian novel Pod svobodnim soncem.

+Characteristics

 The stellar classification of HD 146389 is F8, which is an F-type star of uncertain luminosity class.
 The age of the star is uncertain.
 It shows a low lithium abundance, which suggests an age of more than 5 billion years.
 However, the rotation rate indicates an age closer to one billion.
 The study in 2015 utilizing Chandra X-ray Observatory, have failed to detect any X-ray emissions from the star during planetary eclipse, which may indicate an unusually low coronal activity or the presence of absorbing gas ring formed by atmosphere escaping planet WASP-38 b.
 The star is 33% larger and 20% more massive than the Sun.
 It is radiating nearly three times the luminosity of the Sun at an effective temperature of 6,150 K.

 Planetary system

-The "hot Jupiter" class planet WASP-38 b, later named 'Iztok', was discovered around HD 146389 in 2010.
-The planet is losing significant amount of gas, estimated to 0.023 Earth masses per billion years.
-In 2013, it was found the planetary orbit is surprisingly well aligned with the rotational axis of the parent star, despite of the noticeable orbital eccentricity.
+The hot Jupiter class planet WASP-38 b, later named Iztok, was discovered around HD 146389 in 2010.
+The planet is losing significant amounts of gas, estimated to be 0.023 Earth masses per billion years.
+In 2013, it was found the planetary orbit is surprisingly well aligned with the rotational axis of the parent star, despite the noticeable orbital eccentricity.

-A 2012 study, utilizing a Rossiter–McLaughlin effect, have determined the orbital plane of WASP-38b is poorly constrained but probably aligned with the equatorial plane of the star, misalignment equal to 15°.
+A 2012 study, utilizing the Rossiter–McLaughlin effect, have determined the orbital plane of WASP-38b is poorly constrained but probably aligned with the equatorial plane of the star, misalignment equal to 15°.